LMauricius/oura-docs/content/1_Language_features/Records.md

 )

 ** 2.4 is the content of the first 'y'
-** y is a member value of the first point object
+** y is a member value of the first point record
-** the first point object is the content of 'pointA' ** a copy of the first point object is the content of 'topLeftCorner' ** topLeftCorner is a member of the rectangle object ** the rectangle object is the content of 'myRectangle' value ** here, x, y, topLeftCorner and bottomRightCorner are all getter functions
+** the first point record is the content of 'pointA' ** a copy of the first point record is the content of 'topLeftCorner' ** topLeftCorner is a member of the rectangle record ** the rectangle record is the content of 'myRectangle' value ** here, x, y, topLeftCorner and bottomRightCorner are all getter functions

 write! y topLeftCorner myRectangle